awsdocs/aws-cloudformation-user-guide/doc_source/using-cfn-updating-stacks-changesets-view.md

    aws cloudformation describe-change-set --change-set-name arn:aws:cloudformation:us-east-1:123456789012:changeSet/SampleChangeSet/1a2345b6-0000-00a0-a123-00abc0abc000
    ```

-   AWS CloudFormation returns information about the specified change set:
+   CloudFormation returns information about the specified change set:

    ```
    {